josegpt/docker-code/README.md

-# docker-code
+# docker-ide
-This is my own IDE
+This is my personal IDE